 Solaris Copper was formed in August 2018 as a spin-out of Equinox Gold Corp.’s copper assets.
 Equinox Gold’s Board of Directors determined that these promising copper projects would get better valuation and visibility in a standalone copper-focused company, and that separating Equinox Gold into separate gold-focused and copper-focused companies would provide each business unit with sharper focus on its long-term strategy and better flexibility to achieve its growth objectives.

-Solaris Copper shares are not currently listed on a designed stock exchange but the Company is a “reporting issuer” under Canadian securities legislation and, as such, will comply with its continuous disclosure obligations including press releases and financial reporting.
+Solaris Copper shares are not currently listed on a designed stock exchange but the Company is recognized as a “public corporation” by Canada Revenue Agency and is a “reporting issuer” under Canadian securities legislation and, as such, will comply with its continuous disclosure obligations including press releases and financial reporting.
 Solaris Copper is considering a potential stock exchange listing, but at the moment there is no firm date for listing the company.
-Additional information about how this may affect your investment is included in this downloadable Q&A, or you can contact Solaris Copper directly by phone at +1-604-558-0560 or by email at firstname.lastname@example.org.